Last update - October 2022

 The whole reason I started this was to see which was the longest lasting system, but now I think the winner needs an asterisk next to it.
 See for yourself:

 At almost 14 years the Neo Geo is the winner.
 It's a little hard to hand it the trophy since it served a niche market and was not sold in the vast majority of retail stores.
 For all practical purposes, the DS family earns bragging rights for longevity.
-From the launch of the original DS to the final 3DS game nearly 15 years passed without an interruption.
-I added a second chart to compare the DS lifespan to the Neo Geo if we consider the entire DS line to be one continuous system.
+From the launch of the original DS to the final 3DS game nearly 18 years passed before the last games were published.
+The combined original (non-Advance) Game Boy line would be second using the same criteria.
+The Wii and XBox 360 both came so very close to breaking the 13 year mark.

-On the other side we have the Virtual Boy, Gizmondo, RDI Halcyon, Tandy VIS, and Pippin failing to see their first birthday.
+On the other side we have the Virtual Boy, Gizmondo, Pippin, and a handful of others failing quickly.
 I'll stand by my previous claim that the Gizmondo is the worst system ever or at least the one I would least like to own.
 I got my Virtual Boy for free and sometimes I feel ripped-off but at least it has some collectible value and is a nice conversation piece.
 The RDI Halcyon and Tandy VIS would be great collectors items too due to their extreme obscurity.
 I played a Pippin one or two times at the Midwest Gaming Classic.
 It's not a bad system but definitely couldn't compete against the PlayStation or N64.

 OK, there was a second motivation for starting this article.
 In numerous places, like Wikipedia, I see the 3DO and Atari Jaguar referred to as "fifth generation" consoles.
 Putting them in the fifth generation makes them contemporaries of the PlayStation, Saturn, and Nintendo 64.